Additional BI RADS category 4 and 5 diagnostic workup.

 Common Questions and Answers

-- I have been told from my screening report that I have breast microcalcifications.
+- My screening report shows that I have breast microcalcifications.
 Does this mean I have cancer?
 Breast calcifications are very common, especially as a woman ages and are usually harmless (benign microcalcifications).
-These calcifications are tiny deposits of calcium found in breast tissue.
+These calcifications are tiny deposits of calcium present in breast tissue.

 - I have a report that states ‘biopsy recommended’ what does this entail?
-There are several types of biopsy used for diagnostic purposes.
+There are several types of biopsy useful for diagnostic purposes.
 Surgical biopsy (or open biopsy) is quite rare for diagnostic purposes.
-The most common types of biopsy are performed under a local anesthetic and are painless.
-These include fine needle aspiration and core-needle biopsy.
+Surgeons perform the most common types of biopsy under a local anesthetic and these are painless.
+So, types of biopsy include fine needle aspiration and core-needle biopsy.